RajeshJ3/Go_CRUD/README.md

-# CRUD Operations on Go/Golang
+# CRUD Operations in Go/Golang

-> Hello Coders 🙋‍♂️, This was my first day of learning Golang.
+> Hello Coders 🙋‍♂️ This is my first day of learning Golang.
 In this repo you'll find a basic CRUD operation performing program.
 This is basically for my future references 😆😅.

 ----